-Final oral presentation: XXX min. individual presentation in the TSSP presentation session

-Final report: 4 pages in A4 format (TBA).
+Final oral presentation: 10 min. individual presentation in the TSSP presentation session Final report: max 3 pages including figures, images, tables, etc.

 Contents: Students will discuss either the frontier of science and technology or the science and technology of disasters and damage reduction.
 Based on insights through the study of Japanese language and experience of Japanese culture and traditions, they will discuss how uniquely Japanese ways of thinking and approaches affect and influence the program's themes, their thoughts on basic and cutting-edge science and technologies, and how this program relates to their future careers.